A social networking service scraper

 - Reddit: users, subreddits, and searches (via Pushshift)

 - Telegram: channels

-- Twitter: users, user profiles, hashtags, searches, tweets (single or surrounding thread), list posts, and trends
+- Twitter: users, user profiles, hashtags, searches (live tweets, top tweets, and users), tweets (single or surrounding thread), list posts, communities, and trends

 - VKontakte: user profiles